ogradyc01/GoldenCheetah/Preferences_Data-Fields.md

-Options: Data Fields (Version 3.1)
+Preferences: Data Fields (Version 3.1)
 ***

 _Select:_ `Menu Bar -> Tools -> Options...` to get to the 'Options' Popup.